 Even when you consider the protein-boosting effect of the peas, chickpeas, lentils and alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.

-Weruva Caloric Harmony is a meat-based dry dog food using a significant amount of venison, salmon or poultry meals as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Caloric Harmony is a grain-inclusive and grain-free dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 Weruva Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 Readers interested in Weruva Caloric Harmony dry dog food may also wish to check out these popular pages, too…

 The FDA has announced it is investigating a potential connection between grain-free recipes and dilated cardiomyopathy.
 Click here for details.